Posts

 Lake Okeechobee is also known as the "Florida's Inland Sea" - License our images here .
 Okeechobee means "big water" in the language of the Seminole.
 Before them, the Calusa called it Mayaimi , a word that had the same meaning: "big water".
 True that this lake looks like an ocean.
 The Florida Trail or Okeechobee Lake Scenic Trail goes around the lake.
 Here is paved, but some parts are dirt - look the picture in this post from a section by Port Mayaca.
 The worse is that in some places one must leave the trail and travel through dangerous narrow roads.
 The northern trail is excellent.
 We saw many birds around the lake.
 Also, a couple of alligators in a canal - we'll skip their pictures because we have better ones .
 Wildlife is plenty in this area.

-The Battle of Lake Okeechobee
+At the site of the Battle of Lake Okeechobee

 Image